FOSSBOSS/Gcharacters/README.md

 License: Pick an open licence.

-What this repo is not:
+This is intended to provide detailed descriptions, for new, open license characters.

-This is intended to provide detailed descriptions, for new, open license characters, but not exclusively hold stories beyond a character back story, or stories beyond having a character description.
-In the future, a derivative story, archs, etc, may have a seprate repo.
+What this repo is not: exclusively a storage place for stories beyond a character back story, or stories beyond having a character description.

 Exmples of characters that meet the guidelines afforementioned:
 Tux, is a penguin mascot for the linux kernel.